postech-dao/simperby/docs/protocol_overview.md

 In addition to the agenda, the leader can also include some other transactions.

 1. RecordChatLog (chatting logs for the very height): this doesn't change the state, but is used as the governance minutes for the agenda.
-2. ReportMisbehavior (double votes in the consensus and chat finalization misbehaviors by a past consensus leader): this will lead to the slashing of the voting power of the misbehaving validator.
+2. ReportMisbehavior (double votes in the consensus and chat finalization misbehaviors by a past consensus leader): this will automatically lead to the slashing of the voting power of the misbehaving validator.

 These two transactions are the only exceptions that are not part of the agenda.